raycast/extensions/extensions/pipe-commands/README.md

 ## Pipe Commands logic

 The user selection will be passed to the script as the first argument.
 If the selection of the user is composed of multiple items, multiple args will be provided to the script.

-When manipulating text selections, the output of the script will replace the user selection.
+The output of the script will replace the current selection.
+If you want to provide a message to the user, use stderr.

 ## Example scripts